CarlRibbegaardh/use-trace/.github/instructions/rules.instructions.md

 - `packages/tracing/`: Core tracing library for React component render tracking
 - `apps/`: Example applications demonstrating the tracing library usage
 - Each app has its own E2E tests using Playwright
+- Tests are located in `tests/` directories within each package or app

 ## Testing Guidelines